niewiemczego/twitter_monitor/README.md

 # twitter_monitor
 Tested using python 3.9.4

-Drop ⭐️ If you find it useful.
+Drop ⭐️ If you find it useful

 ## Installation